beberlei/porpaginas/README.md

 namespace Porpaginas;

-interface Paginator extends Countable, IteratorAggregate {
+interface Page extends Countable, IteratorAggregate
+{
     /**
+     * Return the number of results on the current page.

+     * @return int
+     */
+    public function count();

+    /**
      * Return the number of ALL results in the paginatable.

      * @return int
      */
-    public function count();
+    public function totalCount();

     /**
      * Return an iterator over selected windows of results of the paginatable.
      *
      * @return Iterator
      */
     public function getIterator();